ing-bank/probatus/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

 ---

 ## Description
 Please provide a summary of the changes you are proposing with this Pull Request.
 Include the motivation and context.
 Highlight any key changes.
-If this PR fixes an open issue, include "Fixes #issue_number" so the issue gets closed automatically when the PR is merged.
+If this PR fixes an open issue, mention the #issue_number" in this PR.

 ## Type of change
 Please delete options that are not relevant.